EVORA-project/evora-ontology/models/docs/Sequence.md

     multivalued: true
   sequenceFasta:
     name: sequenceFasta
-    description: Textual encoding of a biological sequence information in FASTA format
+    description: Textual encoding of a biological sequence information in FASTA format.
     title: sequence FASTA
     comments:
     - In cases where no reference sequence exists in public repositories, the corresponding